appliedbitlogistics/python101/README.md

 ## [Introduction to Python Programming](https://chatgpt.com/share/66f2060a-2af0-8007-8520-387cc4954dd9)

-While this tutorial aims to teach us how to program in Python, the Python language is really just the lense we are using to learn how to program.
+While this tutorial aims to teach us how to program in Python, but the Python language is really just the lens through which we are learn how to program.
+This tutorial is more about learning how to program than it is about Python.

 > What is important is learning how to write code to process information.
+Not the language we choose to use to do so.

-This tutorial could just as easily be tauthg using any modern programming language, Node.JS, Rust, Go, etc.  But because of Pythons popularity among the scientfic community it is a good choice as a practical language to learn.
+This tutorial could just as easily be taught using any modern programming language, Node.JS, Rust, Go, etc.  Because of Python's popularity among the scientfic community it is a good choice as a practical (first) language to learn.

-Because I've programmed in so many languages for a number of years, but I don't really know Python, my approach will be to outline the programming skills that we need to progressively develop using Python to demonstrate these lessons.
+Because I've programmed in a number languages for many years, and I don't really know Python, my approach will be to outline the programming skills that progressively build previous skills in a language agnostic manner.
+And then use Python to demonstrate these lessons.

 > This tutorial will provide examples for Windows and Linux.
 Programming on Macs is mostly similar to Linux but the installation and setup of your programming environment on Mac will be slighly different.